 Professor Sulin Ba holds a Ph.D. from the University of Texas at Austin.
 Her current research interests include the effective provision of e-service, online price dispersion, digital health communities, and pricing of virtual goods in virtual worlds.
 She has published in Management Science, Information Systems Research, MIS Quarterly, Journal of Management Information Systems, Production and Operations Management, Decision Support Systems, and other academic journals.
 She is a recipient of the 2010 Best Information Systems Publications Award (Given by the Association for Information Systems and its Senior Scholars Consortium), and Year 2000 MIS Quarterly Best Paper Award.
 She is a senior editor for Production and Operations Management.
 She also serves on the editorial board of Decision Support Systems.

-Prof. Xinxin Li’s research interests are in economics of information systems with focus on the implications of new technology to consumer welfare, firm pricing and competitive strategies.
-Her research is interdisciplinary and spans information systems, marketing, economics and sociology.
-She employs both analytical modeling based on game theory and agency theory and econometric analysis in her research.
-Her work has been published in journals such as Management Science, Information Systems Research, MIS Quarterly, Journal of Management Information Systems, Journal of Economics & Management Strategy, among others.
-She received her Ph.D. in Information Systems from the Wharton School at the University of Pennsylvania.
-One of her papers won the 2011 UConn School of Business Best Paper Award.
+Professor Xinxin Li’s research interests are in economics of information systems with an emphasis on the implications of new technologies to consumer welfare, firm pricing, and competitive strategies.
+Her research is interdisciplinary and spans information systems, marketing, economics, and sociology.
+She employs both game theoretic modeling and econometric analysis in her research.
+Her work has been published in Management Science, MIS Quarterly, Information Systems Research, Marketing Science, Strategic Management Journal, Production and Operations Management, and Journal of Management Information Systems, andothers.
+She is a recipient of ISR Best Reviewer Award, CIST Best Paper Award, and UConn School of Business 5-year Research Excellence Award, Best Paper Award, and Ackerman Scholar Award.
+She serves as a Senior Editor and was an Associate Editor for MIS Quarterly.
+She received her Ph.D. from University of Pennsylvania and her B.E. from Tsinghua University.